-The University's main colour, which was chosen in 1990 when UNBC was first being planned, is green-eminently suitable to a university located in a major forestry region, with a strong presence in Environmental Studies.
-The second colour, gold, was added in 1991, to provide contrast.
-Gold is often used in the "N" of the UNBC logo, where, according to original designers, it can be perceived as "a bolt of northern lightning."
+The University's main colour, which was chosen in 1990 when UNBC was first being planned, is green-eminently suitable to a university located in a major forestry region, with a strong focus on the environment.
+The second colour, gold, was added in 1991.